-Grade Levels: pre K - 8/ School Population as of September 8,2016:290 General Education Enrollment: 257 Special Education Enrollment: 27 in district; 6 out of district Students with significant medical involvement: 50
+Grade Levels: Pre-K - 8/ School Population as of August 3, 2017: 290 General Education Enrollment: 257 Special Education Enrollment: 27 in district; 6 out of district Students with significant medical involvement: 50

-Level I: Nursing Dependent:0Level II: Medically Complex:18Level II: Medically Fragile:2Level IV: Health Concerns:30
+Level I: Nursing Dependent: 0 Level III: Medically Complex: 18 · Level II: Medically Fragile: 2 Level IV: Health Concerns:

 For the safety of the school population a Certified School Nurse should be maintained full time at Franklin Township School, as well as minimum of four days during the summer for obtaining student's medications and medical orders from the home physician prior to review of the school physician.
-Prior to participation on schoolsponsored athletic teams, documentation of the School Physicians' clearance for any student participating on a sports team in accordance with N.J.A.C 6A:16-2.2 must be maintained.
-Summer hours will also be necessary for the collection of physicals and immunizations for incoming students before the start of the school year.
-2015-16 Nursing Service Plan prepared by Mary Lou FindleyCSN/ Date: 9/9//6
+Prior to participation on school-sponsored athletic teams, documentation of the School Physicians' clearance for any student participating on a sports team in accordance with (N.J.A.C 6A:16-2.2) must be maintained.
+Summer hours will also be necessary for the collection of physicals and immunizations for incoming students before the bni / Date 8-1-17 start of the school year.
+ALIUUT

+2017-18 Nursing Service Plan prepared by